-- The award is usually not to be given for a particular piece of research or work, but rather for outstanding accomplishment, especially during the time the faculty member has spent at Western Michigan University.
+- The award is not to be given for a particular piece of research or work, but rather for outstanding accomplishment, especially during the time the faculty member has spent at Western Michigan University.

-- Reflections by nominees on their developments as scholars or creative artists.
-This free form piece of writing not to exceed 5 typed pages, 12 font single space will inform the Committee on the course of the nominee’s creative career.
+- Upload in webform Reflections by nominees on their developments as scholars or creative artists.
+This free form piece of writing not to exceed 5 typed pages, 12 font single space will inform the Committee on the course of the nominee's creative career.
 Suggested topics for the reflections are: a description of their field of scholarly work, the particular problems or issues that they have addressed, the contributions they have made in solving the problems and settling issues in their chosen field(s) with references to the academic vita, the future direction of their research, and major contributions to their area of expertise.

-Provide a detailed VITA including;
+Provide a detailed VITA including: